 YOU MAY CONTACT Audrey at this email address: audrey at mnprairieroots.com

-IF YOU ARE INTERESTED in purchasing photos featured on Minnesota Prairie Roots, or other photos (Audrey has an extensive file), please email: audrey at mnprairieroots.com Her photos have been purchased, for example, by an ad agency, a New York-based charity, individuals, an author, magazines and a website developer.
+IF YOU ARE INTERESTED in purchasing photos featured on Minnesota Prairie Roots, or other photos (Audrey has an extensive file), please email: audrey at mnprairieroots.com Her photos have been purchased, for example, by an ad agency, a New York-based charity, individuals, an author, magazines, newspapers, tourism groups, a gamer, a website developer and more.

 Audrey also has experience in proofreading and editing.
 If you have a project which requires proofing and/or editing, contact her for more information and a quote.
 Audrey brings a passion for the written word, language, grammar, quality writing and more to projects she undertakes.